trshant-sugoi/stackedit/posts/2018-11-15-Noun-and-Verb-based-programming.md

 ---
 Today i came to know of a new thing and quite frankly, it blew my mind.

-**Thinking in terms of verbs and nouns**
-This fantabulous idea was spoken to me by my mentor this evening. its also there on the web[^vnp].
+**Thinking in terms of verbs and nouns**: This fantabulous idea was spoken to me by my mentor this evening. its also there on the web[^vnp].

 so what does this mean?
 consider this requirement: __we need to add a additional phone number to a user.__